Yumenomae/PASSAT_5p625/README.md

 # PASSAT_Physics-assisted_and_topology-informed_Weather_Prediction
 PASSAT is a novel Physics-ASSisted And Topology informed deep learning model for weather prediction.

-# PASSAT for Global weather forecasting

-This folder contains the implementation of the PASSAT for global weather forecasting.

 ## Usage

 ### Install